AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 ### Acceptance Criteria as Executable Speciﬁcations
 Acceptance tests are executable speciﬁcations of the behavior of the software being developed.
 This is a signiﬁcant realization which has spawned a new approach to automated testing, known as behavior-driven development (BDD).

-In BDD, acceptance criteria should be written in the form of the customer’s ex- pectations of the behavior of the application.
+In BDD, acceptance criteria should be written in the form of the customer's ex- pectations of the behavior of the application.
 It should then be possible to take acceptance criteria thus written, and execute them directly against the application to verify that the application meets its speciﬁcations.

 Most speciﬁcations begin to become out-of-date as the application evolves.
 But, with BDD and deployment pipeline, it's not possible.